My Status as an Assassin Obviously Exceeds the Hero's: Anime

 An anime television series adaptation was announced on February 18, 2025.
-It is produced by TMS Entertainment, animated by Sunrise (the studio division of Bandai Namco Filmworks) and directed by Nobuyoshi Habara, with Kunihiko Okada handling series composition and scripts, Hirona Okada and Kaori Saito designing the characters, Masahiro Yamane designing the monsters, and Satoshi Igarashi composing the music.
-The series premiered on October 7, 2025, on TV Tokyo and other networks.
+It is produced by TMS Entertainment, animated by Sunrise and directed by Nobuyoshi Habara, with Kunihiko Okada handling series composition and scripts, Hirona Okada and Kaori Saito designing the characters, Masahiro Yamane designing the monsters, and Satoshi Igarashi composing the music.
+The series aired from October 7 to December 23, 2025, on TV Tokyo and other networks.
 The opening theme song is "Issen" (一閃), performed by Vesperbell, while the ending theme song is "Like Gravity", performed by Bonnie Pink.
 Crunchyroll is streaming the series.
 Muse Communication licensed the series in Southeast Asia.